dthain/compilers-fa25/syllabus.md

 Compilers cover a broad array of topics in computer science, ranging from the abstract theory of automata to the very practical details of assembly languages.
 You will gain experience with tools and techniques for software engineering.
-Computing this course will help you to develop a broad range of skills valuable in the job market or graduate studies.
+Completing this course will help you to develop a broad range of skills valuable in the job market or graduate studies.

 ## Course Web Page